ThatStella7922/make_and_flash_logo/README.md

 ### Updates
 No updating mechanism is implemented.
 You can check the releases page for new versions.

+#### Repo Version vs Currently Available Release?
+Repo Version you can think of like a nightly build or something built on every commit. **Likely untested, probably unfinished things.** To use these, you can check whether the repo version is higher than the currently available release version and if true then clone the repo and run stuff.
+This is not recommended to do because as said previously stuff is unfinished and sometimes untested.

+Currently Available Release is something I fully finish, test, and call it 'good enough to release'.
+These are fully done releases and you can fully use them.\
+See **Usage** above for details on how to get the releases.

 ### Support
 No support is provided.
 Use of this application is your own responsibility.\
 Instructions and more are in the INSTRUCTION.